benchmark-action/github-action-benchmark/README.md

 `master` branch of this repository is for development and does not work as action.

-## TODO
+## Future work

 - Allow user defined benchmark tool
   - Accept benchmark result as an array of benchmark results as JSON.
 User can generate JSON file to integrate any benchmarking tool to this action
+- Allow to upload results to metrics service such as [mackerrel](https://mackerel.io/) instead of updating GitHub pages
+- Support pull requests.
+Instead of updating GitHub pages, add comment to the pull request to explain benchmark result.

 ## License